Frequently Asked Questions

 The processes used to gather candidate information, find candidate news mentions, and manage candidate questionnaires, can be found on this FAQ page.
 See all Frequently Asked Questions.

 This website is powered by a custom WordPress plugin developed by Open Democracy Manitoba.
-A preview release of this plugin is available if you wish to create an election website similar to ours.
+The plugin is available if you wish to create an election website similar to ours.
 The source code for this plugin, and all election information used on this site, are released free and unencumbered into the public domain.

 How is your website funded?